JTSkelton/Currency/README.md

 * In the terminal, run the command $ npm run build

-* To run the application, in the terminal run the command npm start
+* To run the application in your browser, in the terminal run the command npm start

 ## Known Bugs